 What is CTP Insurance?

-Compulsory Third Party (CTP) insurance protects vehicle owners and motorists in Queensland from liability for damages if they cause injuries or death in a road accident.
+Compulsory Third Party (CTP) insurance protects vehicle owners and motorists in Queensland from liability for damages if they cause injuries or death in a motor vehicle accident.
 To make a successful CTP claim, you must be wholly or partly not at fault for the collision.

 Why is Third Party Insurance Mandatory in Queensland?